 Credible takeaways

 You don't always have to start repaying your student loans right away.
-Most lenders allow you to pause payments while you're still in school and for six-months after graduating.
+Most lenders allow you to pause payments while you're still in school and for six months after graduating.
 But you can also choose to begin paying earlier, even while you're enrolled.

 Most student loans don't require you to make payments while you're still in school, but you may have the option to start early if you choose.

-For most federal student loans, payments are automatically paused until six-months after you graduate, leave school, or drop below half-time enrollment.
+For most federal student loans, payments are automatically paused until six months after you graduate, leave school, or drop below half-time enrollment.
 This grace period gives you time to get financially settled before your payments are due.
 The only exception is parent PLUS loans, where parents need to request this grace period when they apply.

-Important: Interest on most student loans starts accruing as soon as the funds are disbursed.
-Making interest payments while you're still in school can prevent your loan balance from growing.
-If you don't, the unpaid interest will be added to your principal balance when repayment begins, increasing the total amount you owe.
-This process is called interest capitalization.
+“Interest on most student loans starts accruing from the day the funds are disbursed, even while you’re still in school.
+I recommend making interest-only payments during this time to keep your balance from growing.
+Otherwise, any unpaid interest will be added to your principal once repayment starts, increasing the total amount you owe.”

-Federal student loan deferment
+Federal student loan repayment

-• Parent PLUS loans: You won't be granted an automatic deferment while in-school or during the grace period - parents must request a deferment when applying for the loan.
+- Parent PLUS loans: You won't be granted an automatic deferment while in school or during the grace period — parents must request a deferment when applying for the loan.

-Private student loan deferment
+Private student loan repayment

 Private student loan lenders typically give you a few different repayment options while you're in school, including deferment.
 The exact repayment choices will vary by lender.